eddiechu/Terminal-SIEM/Terminal SIEM - Cheat Sheet - 4. Threat hunting.md

   awk -F'sent_byte=' '{sum[$1] += $2} END {for (unique in sum) if (sum[unique] > 104857600) print unique sum[unique]}'
 ```
 `xargs -P 0 ...` run in multiple processes utilize all processors \
-`parallel -j 0 ...` run in multiple processes utilize all processors

 ---